pacog1994/GenRulesEngine/README.md

 * Rule
   A rule represents a single piece of business logic made up of:
-	-  Conditions: Boolean expressions that must evaluate to true
+	-  conditions: Boolean expressions that must evaluate to true
-	-  Actions: Functions or handlers when all conditions are satisfied
+	-  actions: Functions or handlers when all conditions are satisfied
+    -  depends_on: List of dependencies on other rules denoted by its unique, cap-insensitive label

 * Condition
 	A condition is predicate that tests one or more inputs, evaluating to True or False